jerickjoe111/launch-school/JS229/04_object_creation_patterns.md

 # Object creation patterns

-There are four main design patterns:
+There are four main design patterns: factory functions, pseudo-classical pattern, OLOO, and the `class` syntax.

 ## Factory Functions